ank1234538/MIST4610-project1-/README.md

       - Useful for managers to create loyalty progranms or increasing advertising towards those specific people because they are bringing in the most money.

-2) List of all Events and the dates.
-   - This